 The regulations require providers to use the California Department of Health Services Adult or Pediatric HIV/AIDS Confidential Report form.
-Surveillance staff can visit the provider and complete the case report.
-Call (714)834-8131 to schedule a visit.
-Or the provider can mail HIV/AIDS case reports in two envelopes and send via traceable mail to:
+Surveillance staff will call the provider and complete the case report by phone.
+Or the provider can complete and mail HIV/AIDS case reports in two envelopes and send via traceable mail to:

 Orange County Health Care Agency

 1725 W. 17th St. Annex Bldg.
 (Attention: HIV Surveillance)

 Reports must be received within 7 days.
 Laboratories can use the suggested form from the California State Office of AIDS website.
 Case reports should not be sent via FAX or email.

 The State of California implemented HIV reporting regulations July 1, 2002 (California Code of Regulations, Title 17, Section 2641.5-2653.2), amended by legislation April 17, 2006.
 The original regulations required health care providers and laboratories to report cases using a non-name code.
 The most recent legislation requires HIV cases, like AIDS cases, to be reported by name.
 As with many other communicable diseases, this is a dual reporting process in which both health care providers and laboratories report.

 AIDS has been required to be reported in California since 1983 (California Code of Regulations, Title 17, Section 2500), and AIDS has always been reported by name to the Surveillance Program.

 For HIV/AIDS Case Reporting Forms